ray-project/ray/doc/source/ray-core/tasks/fault-tolerance.rst

         except RandomError:
             print('FAILURE')

-    # Use an exception predicate to only retry RandomError exceptions.
-    # Provide which exception we want to retry.
-This can be a single exception, a list
+    # Provide the exceptions that we want to retry.
+This can be a list of exceptions
-    # of exceptions, or a function that takes an exception and returns whether we should
+    # or a function that takes an exception and returns whether we should retry on
-    # retry on that exception.
+    # that exception.
-    retry_on_exception = potentially_fail.options(retry_exceptions=RandomError)
+    retry_on_exception = potentially_fail.options(retry_exceptions=[RandomError])
     try:
         # This will fail since we're passing in -1 for the failure_probability,
         # which will raise a ValueError in the task and does not match the RandomError